-The environmental factors checked below would be potentially affected by this project, as discussed within the checklist on the following pages.

-☑ Aesthetics Agriculture and Forest Resources 7 Air Quality Biological Resources Cultural Resources $ \sqrt{} $ Geology/Soils ☑ Greenhouse Gas Emissions Hazards/Hazardous Materials Hydrology/Water Quality ☑ Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation ☐ Transportation/Traffic Utilities/Service Systems Mandatory Findings of Significance Some proposed applications that are not exempt from CEQA review may have little or no potential for adverse environmental impact related to most of the topics in the Environmental content and the second representations of the content and the second rep
+The environmental factors checked below would be potentially affected by this project, as discussed within the checklist on the following pages. ☑ Aesthetics Agriculture and Forest Resources ☑ Air Quality ☐ Biological Resources ☑ Cultural Resources ☑ Geology/Soils ☑ Greenhouse Gas Emissions ☑ Hazards/Hazardous Materials ☐ Hydrology/Water Quality ☑ Land Use/Planning ☐ Mineral Resources ☑ Noise ☐ Population/Housing ☐ Public Services ☐ Recreation ☐ Transportation/Traffic ☐ Utilities/Service Systems ☐ Mandatory Findings of Significance Some proposed applications that are not exempt from CEQA review may have little or no potential for adverse environmental impact related to most of the topics in the Environmental Checklist; and/or potential impacts may involve only a few limited subject areas.

-Some proposed applications that are not exempt from CEQA review may have little or no potential for adverse environmental impact related to most of the topics in the Environmental Checklist; and/or potential impacts may involve only a few limited subject areas.
 These types of projects are generally minor in scope, located in a non-sensitive environment, and are easily identifiable and without public controversy.
-For the environmental issue areas where there is no potential for significant environmental impact (and not checked above), the following finding can be made using the project description, environmental setting, or other information as supporting evidence.

-☐ Check here if this finding is not applicable

-FINDING: For the above referenced topics that are not checked off, there is no potential for significant environmental impact to occur from either construction, operation or maintenance of the proposed project and no further discussion in the Environmental Checklist is necessary.
+For the environmental issue areas where there is no potential for significant environmental impact (and not checked above), the following finding can be made using the project description, environmental setting, or other information as supporting evidence. ☐ Check here if this finding is r iot appricable FINDING: For the above referenced topics that are not checked off, there is no potential for significant environmental impact to occur from either construction, operation or maintenance of the proposed project and no further discussion in the Environmental Checklist is necessary.
+EVIDENCE: 2) A oricultural and l Forest Resources - The subject 1 property is located within an urbanized area within and established neighborhood.
+There are no agricultural uses within the vicinity of the property and the property is not under a Williamson Act Contract.
+Furthermore, the Monterey County Geographical Information Systems (GIS) indicate that the subject property is not located within any area classified as Prime, Unique, or Farmlands of Statewide or Local Importance.